cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

   CloudLinux Manager is a plugin which allows you to control all the CloudLinux settings from an easy-to-use web UI integrated into your control panel.

-  The sub-modules you can find in CloudLinux Manager are Website Monitoring tool, PHP Slow Site Analyzer and X-Ray.
+  The sub-modules you can find in CloudLinux Manager are Website Monitoring tool, PHP Slow Site analyzer, and X-Ray.

   [See more](/manager/).